NOT GUILTY DESPITE ACCIDENT AND OVER LIMIT BLOOD TEST

 FOG LINE NO REASON FOR STOP

 The cop followed Mr. S. one mile and saw him cross the fog line only once.
 He stopped him and arrested him for OUI.
-Mr. S blew an over limit .15 at the station, almost twice the legal limit.
-I advised my client how to to fight a DUI: attack the legality fo the stop of the car.
+Mr. S blew an over limit.15 at the station, almost twice the legal limit.
+I advised my client how to fight a DUI: attack the legality of the stop of the car.
 At my Motion to Dismiss, I gave the Judge cases from 4 other states deciding crossing the fog line is not enough reason to stop a car.
 The Judge agreed, citing the case I gave him (from Montana!) in his decision.

 Result: ALL evidence -- field sobriety tests, breath test -- thrown out and case dismissed

 3rd OFFENSE REDUCED TO 2ND: NO 6 MONTH JAIL TERM